Classification of swords: Handedness

 The term "hand-and-a-half sword" is modern (late 19th century).

 During the first half of the 20th century, the term "bastard sword" was used regularly to refer to this type of sword, while "long sword" or "long-sword" referred to the rapier (in the context of Renaissance or Early Modern fencing).

 The term "single-handed sword" or "one-handed sword" was coined to distinguish from "two-handed" or "hand-and-a-half" swords.

 "Single-handed sword" is used by Sir Walter Scott.
 It is also used as a possible gloss of the obscure term tonsword by Nares (1822); "one-handed sword" is somewhat later, recorded from c.
 1850.

 Some swords were designed for left-hand use, although left-handed swords have been described as "a rarity".

 Great sword

 Great swords or greatswords are related to the long swords of the Middle Ages.
 The great sword was developed during the Renaissance, but its earlier cousin the Scottish Claymore was very similar in size and use, like the "outsized specimens" between 160 and 180 cm (approx. the same height as the user) such as the Oakeshott type XIIa or Oakeshott type XIIIa.
 These swords were too heavy to be wielded one-handed and possessed a large grip for leverage.

 Claymore

 The Scottish name "claymore" (claidheamh mór, lit. "large/great sword") can refer to either the longsword with a distinctive two-handed grip, or the basket-hilted sword.
-The two-handed claymore is an early Scottish version of a greatsword.
+The two-handed claymore is an early Scottish version of a great sword.